iamrajiv/GSoD-2020/GSoD_2020_Project_Report.md

 - Bi-weekly meeting schedule agreed.
 - gRPC-Gateway slack channel invite was arranged.
 - Focus in the first three weeks before the start of the project was on:
-  - Working through existing documentation and note gaps areas.
+  - Working through existing documentation and noting gaps areas.
   - Putting together a timeline for the three months of the project, with weekly milestones.

 ### Doc Development Phase